Paramount Networks EMEAA: MTV branding

 In 2010, MTV US & MTV Germany rebranded its entire network of channels producing a revised version of the traditional MTV logo.
 It was decided that MTV Networks International channels would adopt this logo at a later date.
-On 1 July 2011 MTV Networks Europe will rebrand its network across Germany, Europe and globally.
-MTV's will replace its traditional logo the MTV:Music Television logo to be replaced by the current MTV US logo.
-On 30 June 2011 MTV's localized websites throughout Europe began to use the new branding.
-As part of a new strategy MTV Networks Europe will be part of Viacom Media International Networks.
-It is expected that MTV Networks Europe will be rebranded in the winter of 2011.
+On 1 July 2011, MTV Networks Europe rebranded its network across Germany, Europe and globally.
+MTV replaced its old logo with the then-current MTV US logo.
+On 30 June 2011, MTV's localized websites throughout Europe began to use the new branding.
+As part of a new strategy, MTV Networks Europe became part of Viacom Media International Networks in the winter of 2011.

 In the fall of 2013, Viacom International Media Networks announced it would relaunch its MTV channels globally with a new on-air identity.
 This came into effect on 1 October 2013.

 On 25 June 2015, MTV International channels were rebranded with a new initiative to get more viewers involved with the channel.
-MTV launched MTVBump.com where viewers could upload short video clips which will air on MTV channels worldwide (excluding MTV US and MTV Canada).
+MTV launched MTVBump.com where viewers could upload short video clips which will air on MTV channels worldwide (excluding MTV US).
 MTV also launched MTV Art Breaks where creative viewers can create special MTV idents.
 MTV would also launch MTV Creative, another initiative to coincide with MTV Bump.
 However, MTV's rebrand still saw falling ratings.

 In early 2018, MTV Global began to roll out 'MTV Mood' identity on-air and online.
 The new look was first used by local MTV channels across Latin America.
 MTV Europe began using the new look at the end of 2017 along with MTV Germany, before rolling out across Europe in January/February 2018.

-On September 14, 2021, MTV launched a new on-air identity; producing a "unified global brand with space for self-expression", for the first time MTV in the US & German shares the same on-air identity as MTV globally.
+On 14 September 2021, MTV launched a new on-air identity; producing a "unified global brand with space for self-expression", for the first time MTV in the US & German shares the same on-air identity as MTV globally.
 MTV also introduced its first commissioned font, unique to the channel titled 'Gravity'.